Chart Color Schemes

 An assessment of population growth drivers in Killarney Vale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of Killarney Vale is around 7,635.
-This reflects a growth of 144 people since the 2021 Census, which reported a population of 7,491.
-The increase is inferred from an estimated resident population of 7,604 in Jun 2024 and 15 validated new addresses since the Census date.
-This results in a density ratio of 2,528 persons per square kilometer, placing Killarney Vale in the upper quartile compared to other locations assessed by AreaSearch.
-The suburb's 1.9% growth since the Census is within 1.8 percentage points of its SA4 region (3.7%), indicating strong growth fundamentals.
-Overseas migration was the primary driver of population gains during recent periods.
+As of February 2026, the estimated population of Killarney Vale is around 7,635, reflecting an increase of 144 people since the 2021 Census.
+The population was 7,491 in 2021.
+This increase represents a growth rate of 1.9%.
+AreaSearch validated this estimate by examining ERP data from June 2024 and counting 15 new addresses since the Census date.
+The population density is 2,528 persons per square kilometer, placing Killarney Vale in the upper quartile nationally according to AreaSearch assessments.
+Overseas migration was the primary driver of population growth in recent periods for the suburb.

-For future projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for covered areas and NSW State Government SA2-level projections released in 2022 with a base year of 2021 for uncovered areas.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, the suburb is expected to grow by 209 persons based on aggregated SA2-level projections, reflecting an increase of 1.2% over the 17 years.
+For future projections until 2041, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021.
+The suburb is expected to grow by 202 persons by 2041, reflecting an increase of 2.6% over the 17-year period.

 Frequently Asked Questions - Population